 “The biggest influence on companies comes from customers.
-The Good Shopping Guide provides everyone with information they need to persuade powerful companies to behave more responsibly”.
+The Good Shopping Guide provides everyone with the information they need to persuade powerful companies to behave more responsibly."

 “The Good Shopping Guide provides the benchmark for consumers to be able to buy the best products from the best companies.”

 – Juliet Davenport OBE (Chief Executive - Good Energy Ltd.)

 “The 10th edition of The Good Shopping Guide remains a book of historical importance.
 It details an enlightened approach to 21st-century consumerism that is easy to follow.
 By intelligently channelling our spending power, we can all easily support animal welfare, human rights and the environment.”